-Equality Impact Assessments describing impacts on Service-Users Directorate Service EIA n Agency placements disabled CYP 1 Continuing Health Care2Learning disabilities community care3Youth arts award programme4Children's centres SLAs5 Nursery: Bright Start 6 Skills & employment: paid placement 7 Safeguarding & care: agency placements 8 Health and Adult Social Care Community care 9

-Assessment services 10
+Equality Impact Assessments describing impacts on Service-Users

+Directorate Service EIA number

+Agency placements disabled children 1a

+Continuing care 1b

+Learning disabilities community care 2

+Families, Children & Learning Youth led grants programme 3

+Youth arts award programme 4

+Children's centres SLAs 5

+Skills & employment: paid placement 6

+Skills & employment: supported employment service 7

+Safeguarding & care: agency placements 8

+Community care 9

-Assessment services 10
+Health and Adult Social Care Assessment services 10

 Commissioning 11

-Provider servicers 12
+Provider services 12

 Environment, Economy and Culture Street lighting 13

-Concessionary travel payments 14
+Concessionary travel 14

-Parking fee 15
+Parking fees 15

-Winter gritting 16
+Winter maintenance 16

-Public toilets 17

-Bulky waste 18

-Garden waste 19
+Garden waste 17

-Parking in parks 20
+Parking in parks 18

-Allotments 21
+Allotments 19

-Household waste recycling site: charges 22
+Household waste recycling site: charges 20

-Brighton Centre 23
+Brighton Centre 21

-Visitor services 24
+Visitor services 22

-Seafront property income 25

-Beach hut transfer fee 26
+Seafront rent review 23

-Outdoor events fees 27
+Outdoor events fee 24

-Housing needs and supply: adaptions 28
+Housing needs and supply: adaptions 25

-Housing, Neighbourhoods Temporary accommodation 29
+Housing, Neighbourhoods and Communities Temporary accommodation 26

-and Communities Libraries 30
+Libraries 27

+Communities Fund 28

-Safer communities: licensing fees and field officers 31
+Safer communities: licensing fees and field officers 29

 Governance, People and Resources No service user EIAs required

 1. Service Area Specialist Community Disability Service 2.
-Proposal No. 1 3.
+Proposal No. 1a 3.
 Head of Service Alison Mills-Clarke 4.
 Budget Proposal What is the proposal?
-Use the savings proposal wording and more detail if need Limit the number of expensive external residential placements through commission.
-Through the new HSEND commissioning and brokerage team reduce the use of using a wider range of frameworks to identify specialist placements and regularly placements to ensure that the package of support changes in line with the progryoung person.
-There will also be a short breaks/respite review that will look at how we ensure that and more outcome focused and reach a wider number of families to prevent the residential placements.
+Use the savings proposal wording and more Limit the number of expensive external residential placements through commiss.
+Through the new HSEND commissioning and brokerage team reduce the commplacements through using a wider range of frameworks to identify specialist place the high-cost placements to ensure that the package of support changes in line the child or young person.
+There will also be a short breaks/respite review that will look at how we ensure the and more outcome focused and reach a wider number of families to prevent the residential placements.
 This will help to reduce crisis intervention which will fit in prevent a need for high-cost placements.
-However, this is a demand led budget that must respond to presenting needs are Savings allocated to this piece of work is £250,000. ioning and brokerage work. high-cost placements through y reviewing the high-cost ess being made by the child or hat services are more equitable, need of high-cost specialist with our Early Help model and 5.
-Summary of impacts Highlight the most significant disproportionate impacts on groups their child in the ho ve the most impact upon a small number of fa ome and whose children are on the edge of ca t will include having a learning disability and s 6.
-Assess level of impact 3 7.
-Key actions to reduce negative impacts Use a wider Review regular progress be Maximise the residential periodical periodic ing made by the child or young person. e local offer which includes respite and short blacements. ect Payments and increase the range of activit the city to prevent the needs for high-cost res cements to gain better value for money the package of support reduces in line with the break provision to prevent the need for external ties that can be accessed by CYP with a idential placements. aining to be able to offer support and strategies 8.
-Identify disproporti onate impacts Different Groups to be included in assessment Possible disproportionate impact on group/s?
-YES/NO Describe potential impact (positive effects and negative impacts or potential barriers) Action/s (including details of a full EIA to be completed if required/relevant) Note: Actions should directly relate to the potential impacts identified.
+However, this is a demand led budget that must respond to presenting needs and Savings allocated to this piece of work is £250K. ioning and brokerage work. dissioning of high-cost cements and regularly reviewing with the progress being made by that services are more equitable, need of high-cost specialist with our Early Help model and Highlight the most significant disproportionate impacts on groups